Professional Reviews

 • YouTube Safe Search — Enables the safe search option on YouTube’s site and app.

-• YouTube search monitoring — Monitors your child’s searches on YouTube’s site and app.
+• YouTube search monitoring — Monitors your child’s searches on YouTube’s site.

 • Allowed Area — Lets you set up very large geofenced zones.